deepsense-ai/seahorse/docs/doperations/decompose_datetime.rst

 ------
 Params
 ------
-1. ``timestampColumn: SingleColumnSelector`` - one of the DataFrame columns.
+1. ``timestamp column: SingleColumnSelector`` - one of the DataFrame columns.
    If column selected by user has type different then Timestamp, ``WrongColumnTypeException`` will be thrown.
    If selected column does not exist, ``ColumnDoesNotExistException`` will be thrown.
 2. ``parts: MultipleChoice`` - parts of timestamp to extract to separate columns.
    Possible values are: ``[year, month, day, hour, minutes, seconds]``.
-3. ``inPlace: Boolean`` - true if newly generated columns should replace original timestamp column.

 =======